5 Things Your Budget Might Say About You

 What's a Budget?

 If you are this budgeting type, it means that you do not even consider writing down a budget.
 You have not thought that far ahead.
 You are just glad that you can pay most of your bills on time.
 You may always be looking forward to your next payday so that you can buy groceries with cash instead of on a credit card.
 Your lack of organization can stop you from ever reaching your financial goals.
 Setting up and following a budget can help to alleviate a lot of financial stress.
 It can also help you to stop relying on credit cards or from struggling between paychecks.
 This budget style means that you take life as it comes.
 You may not have a career plan in place or a real direction.
 You may also be able to focus intensely on just one thing at a time, which can be both a good and a bad thing.
-You may want to consider the five reasons to start budgeting.
+You may want to consider some reasons to start budgeting.

 It'll All Work Out